 Rehearsals are not only important for a smooth event.
 During rehearsals, instructions and feedback are given where needed.
 Getting used to taking instructions, which might come off as a little rude in stressful situations is very important.
 If one is confronted with that for the first time during the actual event, it can lead to tensions between the presenters or somebody might even get offended.

 The main takeaway from this post should be that not only the time of the event is important but that the right preparation is sometimes as important.
-So before organizing the next event, take your time for preparation and maybe read through some of our other blog articles and become a #virtualspacehero. ??
+So before organizing the next event, take your time for preparation and we definitely recommend to read through some of our other blog articles and become a #virtualspacehero.